Best Tips To Read & Understand Crochet Patterns

 Where does the term "Frogging" get its name?

+This is a crochet slang term.
 Since frog it means rip out your stitches, so rip it, rip it, rip it.... sounds like a frog saying "ribit, ribit, ribit".
 You're not really ripping your yarn, you're just undoing the stitches you realized you didn't do correctly.

 What Types Of Yarn Can Be Used For Crochet?